 Blockchain supports digital payments.
 And, crypto transactions can be carried out smoothly and swiftly on blockchain.
 Hence, dentists no need to worry about their fees.
 The amounts can get credited in no time in their digital wallets.
 Other hand, incentivization of tokens intrigues patients to transact in cryptos.

-Obviously, blockchain and cryptos can improve dental practice.
+Obviously, blockchain in dental and cryptos can improve dental practice.
 Patients can get more involved and get more satisfaction from the transparent treatment.
 Also, dentists can take their dental practice to the next level, regardless of experience, location or labour capacity.